ssrg-vt/FoxDec/README.md

 The FoxDec (for **Fo**rmal **x**86-64 **Dec**ompilation) project is investigating [decompilation][decompile] of x86-64 binaries into C code that is _sound_ as well as fully _recompilable_.
 Soundness ensures that the decompiled C code is functionally equivalent to the input binary.
 Recompilability ensures that the decompiled C code can be successfully compiled to generate an executable binary.

-FoxDec is currently actively being developped.
+FoxDec is currently actively being developed.
 In its current stage, it does disassembly, control flow reconstruction and function boundary detection.
 Work-in-progress is variable analysis, decompilation to C, data flow analysis, and much more.